italo-goncalves/geoML/README.md

 * Support for classification with boundary data (points lying in the boundary between two rock types);
 * Limited 3D plotting with plotly;
-* Back-end powered by TensorFlow and a genetic algorithm.
+* Back-end powered by TensorFlow and a genetic algorithm;
+* **NEW**: support for a larger number of data points with block circulant covariance matrices.

 See the notebooks for some examples.